usaid-cs/yesterday-i-learned/random.md

 1. A *match* is [typically](http://english.stackexchange.com/questions/34105/what-determines-whether-a-sporting-event-is-a-game-match-contest-or-something) for sports originating from Europe (football, golf, tennis); a *game* typically from the US (handegg, baseball, basketball).
 Matches can also mean a collection of games, where players win matches after having won e.g. 7 games out of 8.
 1. [Napoleon is his first name.](https://www.quora.com/Why-do-we-call-Napoleon-Napoleon-and-not-Bonaparte) We call him that instead of Bonaparte because "all the European Monarchs have been called by their first names for millennia."
 1. If you stand in front of an elevator door and it opens, your dog will enter.
 If you enter the elevator and turn around, the dog will *exit* the elevator because you are facing the door.
-1. Tinnitus reduces your ability to hear other people, making you less inclined to have conversations.
-This destroys your interpersonal relationships.
 1. Splenda is made at least partly from sucralose.
 It has 3 Calories per packet.
-1. Liquid [hydrocodone](https://en.wikipedia.org/wiki/Hydrocodone), as good as oral morphine on the [equianalgesic chart](https://en.wikipedia.org/wiki/Equianalgesic), is used as a cough suppressant.
 1. NASCAR stands for National Association for *Stock* Car Auto Racing.
 It is no longer the case.
 1. The surfaces of some camshafts are intentionally slightly rough, so engine oil would cling to them.
 See also: [NASCAR engines](https://www.youtube.com/watch?v=P3_UQcnHB1E)
-1. Some dental implants can be [3D sculpted](https://en.wikipedia.org/wiki/Digital_dentistry) now...
 1. Driveways should face East.
 It helps with snow melting.
 1. Ricky Chan, [陳振華](https://zh.wikipedia.org/wiki/%E9%99%B3%E6%8C%AF%E8%8F%AF_%28%E5%8D%B0%E5%BA%A6%E8%A3%94%E9%A6%99%E6%B8%AF%E6%BC%94%E5%93%A1%29) is also a hairstylist.
 1. Tor stands for The Onion Router.
 Its logo is an onion.
-1. [85% of replacement knees last 20 years.](http://www.arthritis.org/living-with-arthritis/treatments/joint-surgery/types/knee/knee-replacement-younger-patients.php) They don't last forever.
-You can't just eliminate arthritis by becoming part robot.
-1. 50 years after Churchill's death, [no one remembers exactly what he said](https://public.wsu.edu/~brians/errors/churchill.html).
-He has been attributed to several variants of "up with which I will not put", including "This is the kind of arrant pedantry up with which I will not put", "This is the sort of bloody nonsense up with which I will not put", "Not ending a sentence with a preposition is a bit of arrant pedantry up with which I will not put", and "This is the sort of thing up with which I will not put."
 1. [Rwanda banned plastic bags.](https://www.theguardian.com/commentisfree/2014/feb/15/rwanda-banned-plastic-bags-so-can-we) Rumour claims the environment there is great.
 1. Halibut is delicious if lightly fried.
 1. Curling was invented by, in someone's words, "those damned Scots".